About the Learning & Networking Group for Social Workers & Support Workers

 When and how?

-The FASD LANSAS group will meet online on every second month on the last Tuesday from 4pm-5pm.
+The FASD LANSAS group will meet online every three months on a Tuesday from 4pm-5pm from February 11, 2025.

 Registration